kwlin0/LS4-CCD/README.md

 Sensors were tested and characterized with the 4-channel LTA.
 With testing completed, LS4 will now exclusively use the Archon controller.
 The Archon controller communicates via a raw port and can send data at the full 1 GB network rate.
 It can also be configured and used with a GUI interface.
 We use four Archon controllers in a leader-follower configuration, such that all the clocking is synchronized.
 Each controller reads the video outputs of eight CCDs.
 The software for running the controllers synchronously is located in a separate repository (https://github.com/dlrabinowitz/ls4_control) and is built on top of the sdss-archon software.

+The default operating mode of the CCDs is with dual/split readout, where the two amplifiers of the CCD are each used to read out charge on half of the active area.
+Because of connection problems discovered during laboratory testing of the camera on four halves of four CCD devices, a second mode was introduced which allows the CCDs to be read by only one amplifier which recovers all active area pixels (with a penalty in doubling readout time).
+This mode is enabled by loading a timing code that clocks charge in the serial register in a single direction for each CCD.

 ### Measuring gain

 There are two approaches used in the testing to obtain a gain measurement.
 The primary method was using the photon transfer transfer curve (PTCs) which relies on a reasonably flat illumination of the detector.
 The secondary method using X-rays was only used for a select number of detectors tested.